mytchel/showpdf/README.md

 showpdf
 =======

-A GTK pdf files viewer
+A GTK pdf viewer.
+Is is my own pdf viewer.